mark-escosura/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+- const dansRoll = personalDice("Dan"); // New Function - this is where a closure was created.
+- const zoesRoll = personalDice("Zoe"); // New Function - this is where a closure was created.

+# I can tell because the function personalDice was used to create a new function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
-What is always the same?
+What is always
+the same?
 What could change?

+- Due to the variable called "newRoll" on line 69,
+The first roll might say,
+"Dan rolled a 4",
+and if he rolls again,
+it might then say,
+"Dan rolled a 3".
+# Therefore
+What will always stay the same is the value given inside the parameter 'name'
+What could change is the value that is produced by the random number generator method inside the variable 'newRoll'.

 c.
 What is the lexical scope of `newRoll`?

+- the lexical scope of `newRoll` is the anonymous function on line 67.

 ### Task 3 - Stretch Goals